sez11a/liferay-docs/develop/tutorials/articles/260-themes-and-layout-templates/04-lexicon/01-importing-lexicon-css-in-a-theme.markdown

 6. Deploy your theme with `gulp deploy` (for legacy ant themes, use `ant deploy`)

-Now you know how to use Lexicon CSS in your theme!
+Now you know how to use Lexicon's CSS in your theme!

 ## Related Topics [](id=related-topics)